 There are many ways to show just how evil a bad guy is.
-They may take great pleasure in their evil actions, do their plotting in not very lit areas, strive To Create a Playground for Evil, adorn their costumes with skulls and bones and put wicked cool spikes on everything like their costumes, their weapons, their Booby Traps, their toasters, etc. Simply put, they absolutely adore being edgelords, to the point of having a Bad is Good and Good is Bad mentality.
+They may take great pleasure in their evil actions, do their plotting in not very lit areas, strive To Create a Playground for Evil, adorn their costumes with skulls and bones and put wicked cool spikes on everything like their costumes, their weapons, their Booby Traps, their toasters, etc. Simply put, they literally live and breathe edge, to the point of having a Bad is Good and Good is Bad mentality.

-Anything that comes across as adorable, such as sunshine, lollipops, rainbows, puppies, and everything else that comes out of a Sugar Bowl generally tends to elicit a wide range of negative reactions from many Obviously Evil villains, Jerkasses (often the card-carrying kind), and Grumpy Bears.
+Anything that comes across as adorable or saccharine, such as sunshine, lollipops, rainbows, puppies, and everything else that comes out of a Sugar Bowl can be expected to provoke a wide range of negative reactions from many Obviously Evil villains, Jerkasses (often the card-carrying kind), and Grumpy Bears.
 Edgy, spike-wearing fiends usually harbor intense hatred towards the saccharine, and will not hesitate to grab a bat and beat a sack of kittens to death on sight, or at the very least make their lives miserable with dreaded finger pokes of evil.
 Sometimes, they may initially look charmed by said sack of kittens... right before bringing down the bat.

 In other cases, villains may find cuteness just as completely revolting as people would normally find canned cheeseburger to be, (Yes, canned cheeseburger exists, and we suggest you don't Google images of it for the sake of your sanity and stomach contents) or even have a crippling phobia of it, running away screaming like they just saw a tarantula skittering towards them.
 For those unfortunate enough to live in a Sugar Bowl, whether out of circumstance or as a Cool and Unusual Punishment, such an Ironic Hell can completely drive them into insanity.
 While this trope is generally Played for Laughs, serious examples of this trope may lead to a Sugar Apocalypse in an attempt by the villain to turn the place into something more palatable, such as a Crapsack World.

 - In Deadman Wonderland, sociopathic Fake Cutie Minatsuki is greatly perturbed when she finds herself petting an armadillo.